-The Mission of the Wastewater Department is to protect both human health and the environment through the efficient, cost-effective collection and treatment of its wastewater; to stay within regulations of both EPA and ADEM; and to promote economic development within the City of Prattville.
+The Mission of the Wastewater Division is to protect both human health and the environment through the efficient, cost-effective collection and treatment of its wastewater; to stay within regulations of both EPA and ADEM; and to promote economic development within the City of Prattville.

 - To provide the safe, reliable collection of municipal wastewater with special emphasis on the most prompt, courteous service possible.